CarmineOptions/konoha/docs/vesting.md

 To customize the Vesting contract for specific protocol’s need, use the methods defined below;

-1. Custom Proposals: To add new vesting schedules, the component should be part of a custom proposal that calls either add_linear_vesting_schedule or add_vesting_milestone.
+- Custom Proposals: To add new vesting schedules, the component should be part of a custom proposal that calls either add_linear_vesting_schedule or add_vesting_milestone.
-2. Contract Integration: The vest function should be exported externally from the contract to allow protocols to execute the vesting process.
+- Contract Integration: The vest function should be exported externally from the contract to allow protocols to execute the vesting process.

 The Vesting contract is composed of the following:

-1. VestingImpl: Implementation of the IVesting trait for managing vesting operations.
+- VestingImpl: Implementation of the IVesting trait for managing vesting operations.
-2. Storage: Storage component for storing vesting milestones.
+- Storage: Storage component for storing vesting milestones.

 ### Events

 The Vesting contract emits the following events:

-1. VestingMilestoneAdded: This indicates the addition of a new vesting milestone.
+- VestingMilestoneAdded: This indicates the addition of a new vesting milestone.
-2. Vested: This indicates that tokens have been vested for a grantee.
+- Vested: This indicates that tokens have been vested for a grantee.

+Note that the methods `add_vesting_milestone ` and `add_linear_vesting_schedule` can only be called by the contract itself to prevent unauthorized modifications.